mka111/Weather-App/README.md

 # Weather-App

-The Android application displays temperature in degrees, day, time, precipitation and humidity based on your current location.
+The Android application displays temperature in degrees, day, time, precipitation and humidity based on your current location.</br>
-API used to extract the weather details : Dark Sky
+API used to extract the weather details : Dark Sky</br>
 The search bar on the top allows the user to search for any location and check the weather in that area.
 Google Places API was used for the location autocomplete in the search bar.